 Medicaid may well pay for your medical alert system, or a part of it, depending on your circumstances, and which state you live in, so long as you qualify for Medicaid of course.

 Medicaid Assisted Living Benefits

-Medicaid is funded partly by the government and partly by the states.
+Medicaid is funded partly by the government, and partly by the individual states.

 This means that the states have a certain amount of freedom in how they use the money, following the government guidelines.